Federated Transfer Learning with Differential Privacy: Technical Details of Section

 \subsubsection{Proof of Lemma \ref{lemma:DPregreesion_singlesite}}

-The first claim that \Cref{algorithm:DPregression_single} satisfies $(\epsilon,\delta)$-central DP follows from the parallel composition property of DP \cite[e.g.][Theorem 2]{smith2021making} since each iteration uses a disjoint set of data and satisfies $(\epsilon, \delta)$-central DP via the composition of the Gaussian mechanism and \Cref{algorithm:Private_variance}.
-The third point in the statement follows directly from the second point, so we only prove the second point below.
+The first claim that \Cref{algorithm:DPregression_single} satisfies $(\epsilon,\delta)$-central DP follows from the parallel composition property of DP \cite[e.g.][Theorem 2]{smith2021making}, since each iteration uses a disjoint set of independent data and satisfies $(\epsilon, \delta)$-central DP via the composition of the Gaussian mechanism and \Cref{algorithm:Private_variance}.

+The third claim in the statement follows directly from the second claim by directly applying the additional assumption $\|\beta^*\|_2 \leq C'$.
+It therefore suffices to show the second claim.

 Denote $\tau_t = bt, t \in \{0\} \cup [T-1]$ and $Z_i = X_i \xi_i, i \in [n]$.
 Consider the following events